LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/07_optimizing_texture_rendering/index.md

 7. Save the changes and close the MGCB Editor

     > [!TIP]
-    > Using the content pipeline to copy files ensures they're placed in the correct location alongside other game content.
+    > Using the content pipeline to copy files ensures they are placed in the correct location alongside other game content.
 While there are other methods (like editing the .csproj), this approach keeps asset management centralized

 8. Replace the contents of *Game1.cs* with the following code: